canidemen/sokobanRL/README.md

 The included checkpoint (`ppo_sokoban_ep3000.pth`) was trained for 3000 episodes:

-- **Success Rate**: ~18-22% on Sokoban-small-v0
+- **Success Rate**: ~10% on Sokoban-small-v0
-- **Average Reward**: ~-5 to +2 (after removing shaping bonuses)
 - **Training Time**: ~8 hours on CPU
 - **Final Episode**: 3000

-Performance plateaus around episode 1500-2000, indicating the agent has learned effective strategies within the constraints of the small grid environment.
+Performance plateaus around episode 2000-2500, indicating the agent has learned effective strategies within the constraints of the small grid environment.

 ## Features